 Our staff add value to public sector effectiveness and the independent assurance of public sector administration and accountability, applying our professional and technical leadership to have a real impact on real issues.

-The ANAO 2017–18 Corporate Plan is the ANAO’s key strategic planning document.
-It guides our operating environment and sets out how we will deliver on our purpose.
-The corporate plan is complemented by the annual audit work program which reflects the ANAO’s strategy and deliverables for the coming year.
+The corporate plan is the ANAO’s primary planning document.
+Our strategic planning process allows us to continually improve practices and capabilities to demonstrate value in the delivery of services to the Parliament.
+The corporate plan is complemented by the annual audit work program, which reflects the ANAO’s audit strategy for the coming year.

 The ANAO corporate plan is the ANAO's primary planning document.
 It outlines our purpose; the dynamic environment in which we operate; our commitment to building capability; and the priorities, activities and performance measures by which we are held to account.
 This Quality Assurance Framework and Plan 2021–22 complements the corporate plan.
 It describes the ANAO Quality Assurance Framework and reflects the ANAO's quality assurance strategy and deliverables for the coming year.

 The ANAO Quality Assurance Framework is the ANAO’s established system of quality control to provide the Auditor-General with reasonable assurance that the ANAO complies with the ANAO Auditing Standards and applicable legal and regulatory requirements and reports issued by the ANAO are appropriate in the circumstances.

 The Quality Assurance Strategy and Plan component of this document identifies the key activities that the ANAO conducts to provide the Auditor-General with comfort that the controls established within the Quality Assurance Framework are implemented and operating effectively.